iluwatar/java-design-patterns/poison-pill/README.md

 ---
-title: "Poison Pill Pattern in Java Design Patterns: Concurrency & Messaging"
+title: "Poison Pill Pattern in Java: Gracefully Terminating Multithreaded Processes"
+shortTitle: Poison Pill
 description: "Explore the Poison As an alternative to "Poison Pill" design pattern in Java, used for gracefully shutting down multi-threaded applications.
 Understand its intent, applicability, and see a real-world example.
 Perfect for developers looking to enhance concurrency and messaging systems."
 category: Concurrency
 language: en